CME INDIA Presentation by Admin.

 - Nutritional support.

-- No role of Azithromycin/ Doxycycline Note: Most of centres/experts use these drugs on personal experiences and have found them useful.
+- No role of Azithromycin/ Doxycycline Note: However, most of centres/experts use these drugs on personal experiences and many have found them useful.

 - Tab Melatonin or Clonazepam if needed to ally anxiety.